CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guides/technical-acceptance-testing.md

 ![Screenshot of the DIBBs eCR Viewer with an error message "eCR Viewer setup is incomplete"](./assets/setup-incomplete.png)

 In order to apply migrations, you will need the migration secret.
 This can be set to a static value by setting the `METADATA_DATABASE_MIGRATION_SECRET`, otherwise it will be generated randomly each time the viewer is started.
 Once generated, it will be logged to the eCR Viewer server logs.
+Check your container's logs to find this secret - it will be logged as `migration_secret=<your secret here>`.

 <details>
 <summary>Powershell 5 and 7</summary>